Skip to main content

 Central State Museum

-Kazakhstan’s primary history museum, housing the famous “Golden Man” (Altyn Adam) replica, a Saka warrior’s burial suit of 4,000+ golden plaques discovered in 1969 and recognized by UNESCO as a significant archaeological find.
-Also covers prehistoric, nomadic, and Soviet periods with strong ethnographic collections of yurt furnishings, traditional clothing, and musical instruments.
+Kazakhstan's Central State Museum houses the famous "Golden Man" (Altyn Adam), a 2,000-year-old Saka warrior's burial suit of 4,000+ golden plaques discovered in 1969, recognized by UNESCO, plus exhibits on prehistoric, nomadic, and Soviet eras with ethnographic collections of yurts, traditional clothing, and musical instruments.
 Entry: $3-5.
-Hire a guide for context.
+Hire a guide ($10-15) for archaeological context that deepens understanding.

 Republic Square and First President's Park